getappbox/AppBox-iOSAppsWirelessInstallation/ISSUE_TEMPLATE.md

 <!--
     Thanks for your interest in using the AppBox.
-    You can use this tamplete to create your issue.
+    You can use this template to create your issue.
-    However, you can erase all the tamplet content and write your own.
+    However, you can erase all the template content and write your own.
 -->

 ## Description